 When it comes to storing grain and DME, we’re concerned about keeping ingredients fresh minimizing oxygen and moisture exposure.
 We’re also interest in keeping Grain and DME away from possible pests.
 Beyond that convenient access and efficient use of space are issues to consider.
 This post also includes some tips and general sizing guidelines.

-Buckets for Grain Storage – Pros, Cons and Capacity Estimates
+Buckets for Grain Storage – Pros and Cons

 Buckets are one of the most basic and popular options out there and for good reason.
 They are generally easy to source, well made and cheap.
 Food safe options are also easy to find.

-A 5 gallon bucket holds about 25 lbs of grain.
-Two buckets = a 50 lb bag.
+My rule of thumb for grain storage capacity is about 5 lbs per gallon for unmilled malt storage.
+That’s a rough estimate, actual storage capacity will vary.
+A 5 gallon bucket holds about 25 lbs Two buckets = a 50 lb bag.
 Two 6 gallon buckets would comfortably hold a 55 lb bag.
-My rule of about 5 lbs per gallon for grain storage.

 Note that some lids are not airtight.
 The airtight or nearly airtight lids can be difficult to put on and pry off.
 Also, you will be carrying these.
 Some of the other options have wheels for convenience.
 Buckets are definitely a solid option for the price.
 One of the bigger downsides of buckets – the lids (leaky or hard to put on and take off) – can be addressed by upgrading to Gamma Seal Lids.
 See below for more info on that.

 The next step up, in my opinion, is adding Gamma Seal Lids to your buckets.